fonsecagabriella/data_science/00_cheatsheets/stats.md

 - this is the margin of error: z * stddev/sqrt(n)
 - z(1-alpha/2), where alpha is the significance level
 - o is the std of the population (almost always unknown), use z-score
+- stddev you use the mean of the sample (same formula, but divide by n-1 in the std formula; not in the sqrt part;
+    - df = n-1, use to find values in tables
-- stddev you use the mean of the sample (same formula, but here it will be called the the t-distribution, and you use the t-score)
+    - and here it will be called the the t-distribution, and you use the t-score)

 - the significance level is the maximum value of type 1 error you're willing to take ; maximum probability of making a type 1 error

 ## confidence interval for proportions
 p +/- z * sqrt( (p*(1-p)) / n  )

+- The population size needs to be at least 20 times bigger than the sample size.
+This is necessary to ensure that all samples are independent.
+This condition is not needed in situation like the coin toss, where independence is inherent to the experiment.
+- The individuals in the population can be divided into two categories: whether they belong to the specified category or they don't
+- n x po > 10 and n x (1-po) >10 to ensure Gaussian aproximation
+​
+  is true.

 ## standardization - Z-score
 z = X-u / stddev (or o)